patmorais81/ICC-02-personal-rep/README.md

 # ICC Student Repository
 ## About
-This is the personal repository of <student-name>.
+This is the personal repository of Patrícia Morais.
 I'll keep updating this repository as I advance through my cybersecurity course.
 ## Folder Structure
 |- exercises/ # All the scripts, bash, powershell, python go here.